 You are now going to write a newspaper article of your own.
 What would you like to write about?
-Use this mind map to help you to plan your article.

-Use a mind map to help you to plan your writing.

-Write a rough draft.

-Ask a friend to edit the draft.

-Revise your text and make the necessary corrections.

-Then write it neatly in your book.
+Use this mind map to help you to plan your article. to plan your writing. • Write a rough draft. • Ask a friend to edit the draft. • Revise your text and make the necessary corrections. • Then write it neatly in your book.

-you to plan your article. us a far your article
+you to plan your article.
 Write the headline for your article

-THE
+Write the fleading to y

 What happened?
 Who was involved?

-WING Wat
+iii Litt happen?

 When did it happen?
 Where did it happen?

-Inter

 Why did it happen?
 How did it end?